dotnet/docs/docs/framework/unmanaged-api/profiling/icorprofilerinfo10-getlohobjectsizethreshold-method.md

 ---
 # ICorProfilerInfo10::GetLOHObjectSizeThreshold Method

- Gets the value of the configured LOH Threshold.
+ Gets the value of the configured large object heap (LOH) threshold.

 ## Syntax